Sminerino/calorie-tracker/README.md

 add button does not work
 to be added:
-  delete food button
+-delete food button
-  calendar component --selector for the day to show recorded stats for total component --consolidated stats for all food throughout the day
+-calendar component --selector for the day to show recorded stats for -total component --consolidated stats for all food throughout the day